shehzebnasim95-spec/my-intune-training/README.md

 ### my-intune-training
 This repository documents me learning Microsoft intune.
 Microsoft Intune is an MDM solution provided by Microsoft.
 I wanted to learn Microsoft intune because it has a nice integration with Entra ID, where Intune defines compliance but relies on Entra ID to handle storage of identities and conditional access.Entra Id serves as a gate that only allows access to your device and organizations resources if Intune has labelled the device as being compliant.
-When a user requests a resource like SSPR, Entra asks who the device is- John Doe logging in from Windows 11 from this location- and determines what they are allows to do.

 Some of my goals are
-1. troubleshoot common scenarios: a user just updated and now intune stops syncing, or intune falsely labels the device as noncompliant
+1. To troubleshoot common scenarios
-2. Understanding intune in multiple IOSes
+2. Understanding intune in multiple OSes- the different requirements, what Apple allows Intune to do, and how things can fail.
-3. Using autopilot
+3. Using autopilot to handle device provisioning.
+4. Learning Entra Id for managing cloud based identities.

 # Set up
 I have one windows 11 computer and an Iphone.